FTeichmann/Jekyll-RDF-Businesscards/README.md

-This is a small sample project to showcase a Linked Data driven businesscard.
+This is a small sample project to showcase a Linked Data driven business website using Jekyll-RDF.

 ## Dependencies